 Autologous, Density, Dermoscopic, Hair

-Few studies done in past have evaluated the efficacy of microneedling with PRP for hair restoration (11),(12) and safety of PRP versus topical minoxidil+finasteride (13).
+Few studies were done in past have evaluated the efficacy of microneedling with PRP for hair restoration [11,12] and safety of PRP versus topical minoxidil+finasteride (13).
 Although microneedling, PRP, topical minoxidil+finasteride have been individually studied in management of AGA, there is no published literature comparing efficacy of microneedling with PRP versus minoxidil+finasteride topical therapy.
-Hence, the present study was undertaken.
-Thus, the study aimed to analyse the effectiveness and safety of microneedling with PRP versus minoxidil (5%)+finasteride (0.1%) topical therapy in AGA.
+Hence, the present study was undertaken to analyse the effectiveness and safety of microneedling with PRP versus minoxidil (5%)+finasteride (0.1%) topical therapy in AGA.

 This hospital-based, prospective, randomised, single-blinded clinical trial was conducted over a period of one year from November 2021 to November 2022 on 60 male patients clinically diagnosed with AGA attending DVL Outpatient Department (OPD), Hind Institute of Medical Sciences, Safedabad, Barabanki, Uttar Pradesh, India.
-After approval of Institutional Ethical Committee study was started (IEC Number HIMS/IRB/2021-22/5177).
+The study was initiated after getting approval from Institutional Ethical Committee.
+(IEC Number HIMS/IRB/2021-22/5177).

 n=(Z1-α/2+Z1-β)2 {p1(1-p1)+p2(1-p2)}/ (p1-p2)2